 Like both Mark and Matthew, Luke’s Jesus affirms that the suffering, death and resurrection of Jesus was “necessary.”

-And like Mark, the Lucan disciples were able to comprehend the meaning of Jesus and the Christ event only through the lens of the resurrection.
-Only when their eyes and minds “were opened.”
+And like Mark, the Lucan disciples were unable to comprehend the meaning of Jesus before the cross.
+The Christ event could only be understood through the lens of the resurrection.
+The disciples could only comprehend meaning when their eyes and minds had been “opened” by the Crucified and Resurrected Christ.

 Thus Luke’s (and Matthew’s) description of a virgin birth: